nus-tic4001-AY2122S1/tp/docs/team/KhorKeeYong's PPP.md

 - Merging of all pull request so as to ensure all function are integrated smoothly (Includes bugs fixing, code reviews and manual code merging)
 - Overall project code refactoring after each merge of PRs.
 - J-Unit testing
-- Proper branching and code tagging
+- Proper branching and code tagging for team repo.

 ### Bugs fixing for:
 -	Search function